-Section 10a-109 of the Connecticut General Statutes empowers the University to issue General Obligation Bonds secured by the State's Debt Service Commitment (sometimes referred to as "General Obligation Debt Service Commitment Bonds" or "GO-DSC Bonds").
-These Bonds are issued pursuant to the General Obligation Master Indenture of Trust, dated as of November 1, 1995, between the University of Connecticut, as Issuer, and Fleet National Bank of Connecticut as Trustee (now U.S. Bank N.A.).
+Section 10a-109 of the Connecticut General Statutes empowers the University to issue General Obligation Bonds secured by the State's Debt Service Commitment ("DSC").
+These bonds are referred to as "General Obligation Debt Service Commitment Bonds" or "GO-DSC Bonds" throughout the remainder of this report.
+These bonds are issued pursuant to the General Obligation Master Indenture of Trust, dated as of November 1, 1995, between the University of Connecticut, as Issuer, and Fleet National Bank of Connecticut as Trustee (now U.S. Bank Trust Company, National Association).
 The University's Board of Trustees on November 10, 1995, and the State Bond Commission on December 21, 1995 approved the Master Indenture of Trust.
 The Master Indenture was subsequently amended and approved by the University's Board of Trustees on September 26, 2003 and the State Bond Commission on December 19, 2003.
-The Board of Trustees and the Governor approve the subsequent Supplemental Indentures for each bond issue.
+The Board of Trustees and the Governor approve the subsequent Supplemental Indenture for each bond issue.
 The University and the Office of the State Treasurer, working in conjunction, manage the GO-DSC Bond sale process.